JuliaPy/SymPy.jl/examples/tutorial.md

 real_roots(p)
 ```

-In this example, the degree of `p` is 8, but there are only 5 real roots returned, the double root  of  $3$ not being accounted for nor the two complex roots of `x^2 + x+ 1`.
-The actual roots can be found with `solve`:
+In this example, the degree of `p` is 8, but there are only 6 real
+roots returned, the double root of $3$ is accounted for, but the two
+complex roots of `x^2 + x+ 1` are not.
+The actual roots can be found
+with `solve`:

 ```
 solve(p)
 ```

-This finds the complex roots, but does not account for the double roots.
+This finds the complex roots, but does not account for the double
+root.
 The `roots` function of SymPy does.
-This particular function is not exported (as it conflicts with the `roots` function from `Polynomials` and `Roots`) but we can still access it using indexing notation or its alias `polyroots`.
+This particular function is
+not exported (as it conflicts with the `roots` function from
+`Polynomials` and `Roots`) but we can still access it using indexing
+notation or its alias `polyroots`.

 > Indexing with a symbol.
 When a symbolic expression is indexed by a symbol it returns a function which maps to a corresponding SymPy function.
 For example, `p[:roots](args...)` will call `roots(p, args...)` within SymPy.
 For methods of SymPy objects, the same is true, so if `roots` were a class method, then the call would resolve to `p.roots(args...)`.